mhlee216/mhlee216.github.io/index.md

 I am broadly interested in studying machine learning, bioinformatics, and cheminformatics.

-This includes topics in deep neural network applications, graph representation learning, drug discovery, molecule generation and web scraping.
+This includes topics in deep neural network applications, graph neural networks, drug discovery, molecule generation and web scraping.

 You can find the source codes of my little projects on <a href="https://github.com/mhlee216">GitHub</a>.